umarus/etl-postgres-hadoop/README.md

-# etl-postgres-hadoop
-Transfer large volumes of data from a PostgreSQL database to a two-node Hadoop cluster using Docker
+# Hadoop + PostgreSQL on Docker

+This project sets up a Dockerized architecture including:
+- A PostgreSQL database
+- Hadoop HDFS with 1 NameNode and 2 DataNodes